List of dolmens: Korea

 The Korean word for dolmen is goindol (Korean: 고인돌) "supported stone".
 Serious studies of the Korean megalithic monuments were not undertaken until relatively recently, well after much research had already been conducted on dolmens in other regions of the world.
 Since 1945, new research has been conducted by Korean scholars.
 In 1981 a curator of National Museum of Korea, Gon'gil Ji, classified Korean dolmens into two general types: northern and southern.

 The boundary between them falls at the Bukhan River although examples of both types are found on either side.
 Northern style dolmens stand above ground with a four sided chamber and a megalithic roof (also referred to as "table type"), while southern style dolmens are normally built into the ground and contain a stone chest or pit covered by a rock slab.

 Korean dolmens can also be divided into three main types: the table type, the go-table type and the unsupported capstone type.
 The dolmen in Ganghwa is a northern-type, table-shaped dolmen and is the biggest stone of this kind in South Korea, measuring 2.6 by 7.1 by 5.5 m.
 There are many sub-types and different styles.
 Southern type dolmens are associated with burials but the reason for building northern style dolmens is uncertain.

 Due to the vast numbers and great variation in styles, no absolute chronology of Korean dolmens has yet been established.
 It is generally accepted that the Korean megalithic culture emerged from the late Neolithic age, during which agriculture developed on the peninsula, and flourished throughout the Bronze Age.
-Some dolmens depict astronomical formations, dated up to 3000 B.C. effectively the first star-chart in the world.
+Some dolmens depict astronomical formations, dated up to 3000 BCE, effectively the first star-chart in the world.
 How and why Korea has produced so many dolmens is still poorly understood.
 There is no current conclusive theory on the origin of Korea's megalithic culture, and so it is difficult to determine the true cultural character of Korean dolmens.
 Some dolmens are also found in Manchuria and the Shandong Peninsula.
 Off the peninsula, similar specimens can be found in smaller numbers, but they are often considerably larger than the Korean dolmens.
 It is a mystery why this culture flourished so extensively only on the Korean peninsula and its vicinity in Northeast Asia.